Ted Galdi: Bestselling Author

 • X posts.
 Similar to Facebook posts, but on X.

 • Instagram Stories.
-An Instagram Story with an added URL, from a brand's account.
+An Instagram Story with an added URL, from an author's account.

 • Pinterest Pins.
-A Pinterest Pin with an added URL, from a brand's account.
+A Pinterest Pin with an added URL, from an author's account.

 • TikTok bio links.
-A link to a brand's website in its TikTok bio.
+A link to an author website website in a TikTok bio.

 • YouTube descriptions.
-A link in the description of a YouTube video a brand posts.
+A link in the description of a YouTube video an author posts.

 Paid vs. organic traffic - which is better?

 Neither traffic source is purely "better" than the other.
-Many successful businesses leverage both paid and organic traffic together, to serve specific purposes within their broader funnel strategy.
+Many authors leverage both paid and organic traffic together, to serve specific purposes within their broader funnel strategy.

-For example, a business may use paid traffic to generate leads, then email those leads links to blog articles for several weeks, creating a steady flow of organic traffic.
+For example, authors may use paid traffic to generate leads, then email those leads links to website posts for several weeks, creating a steady flow of organic traffic.

 Paid and organic traffic each have pros and cons: